OSC/ood_appkit/README.md

 </nav>
 ```

-In particular you must include `ood-app` as a class in the `nav` tag.
+Note that you must include `ood-app` as a class in the `nav` tag.
+The
+breadcrumbs style will resemble the `navbar-brand` style.